Eligible Madison County residents may also receive assistance through the MCVLP’s special projects.

 Veterans Legal Clinic

 The Veterans Legal Clinic provides the opportunity for pre-screened veterans to discuss a myriad of legal issues with a pro bono attorney.
 At the Clinic, the veteran will receive counsel and advice or limited scope representation , as well as an action plan for seeking further assistance if warranted.
 This free Legal Clinic is open to those currently serving or those who have previously served in the military.
+This Clinic is in partnership with the Department of Veterans Affairs and hosted locally at the VA Medical Clinic the second Thursday of each month.

 Who We Help